KansasCityWomeninTechnology/cocktails-site/README.md

 # Coding & Cocktails Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 To get going
 ```bash